cygnus666/Circuit-Sword/Configure-input-for-PICO-8.md

 ## Setup the PICO-8 Fantasy Console
-To run the [PICO-8 Fantasy Console ](https://www.lexaloffle.com/pico-8.php?page=faq) on your handheld device (_SAIO/Circuit-Sword_) you want download a couple of packages first.
+To run the [PICO-8 Fantasy Console ](https://www.lexaloffle.com/pico-8.php?page=faq) on your handheld device (_SAIO/Circuit-Sword_) you want to download a couple of packages first.

 ### Purchase PICO-8
 Of course, you'll need to get the PICO-8 software.
 [Purchase a licence here](https://www.lexaloffle.com/pico-8.php#getpico8) and they will email you a key which you need to download the (_Raspberry Pi zip_) file on their site.

-When downloaded unzip the packaged and copy it over to your Pi to the following path: `/home/pi/`.
+When downloaded unzip the package and copy it over to your Pi to the following path: `/home/pi/`.
 (The easiest way to do so is to plugin the SD card into your computer and look for the path mentioned above.)

 ### Config files
 In order to get the _SAIO/Circuit-Sword_ controls to work some config files need to be tweaked.
 You can download a predefined setup [here](https://www.dropbox.com/s/sens82mm607xcsk/pico8filesforSAIO.zip?dl=1) ([mirror download](http://www.mediafire.com/file/xx6o0n5swte453d/pico8filesforSAIO.zip)).
-When downloaded unzip the packaged and copy the whole _.lexaloffle_ folder over to your Pi to the following path: `/home/pi/`
+When downloaded unzip the package and copy the whole _.lexaloffle_ folder over to your Pi to the following path: `/home/pi/`

 ***
 Alternatively you can map all core keys to the equivalent CSO game controller buttons manually.
 This can be done by editing the _sdl_controllers.txt_ file in _/home/pi/.lexaloffle_ folder: